PrajwalAnkushrao8/DevOps-Essentials/linux/network_utilities.markdown

 # Linux Network Utilities

 This document covers Linux commands for network diagnostics and management: `ping`, `netstat`, `ss`, `ip`, `nmcli`, `curl`, and `wget`.
 Each command includes a description, common options, and practical examples to help you troubleshoot and interact with networks effectively.
+A comparison between `curl` and `wget` is also included.

 ## 1. ping (Packet Internet Groper)
 - **Description**: Tests network connectivity by sending ICMP echo requests to a host and measuring response time.